UCR-CISL-CLASS/ee267-fall25-lab0-team-3/README.md

 ```
 python3 segmentation.py
 ```
-This script will spawn an instance segmentation camera, populate the scene with vehicles, and save the resulting image as `instance_segmentation.png`.
+This script will spawn an instance segmentation camera, populate the scene with vehicles, and save the resulting image as `instance_segmentation.png`in your current path directory.

 ![Image](/images/instance_segmentation(3).png)